 After checking the head color, look at the color of the breast feathers.
 Dark black feathers indicate a tom, while the hen appears to be dark brown.
 If the head of the turkey is naked and colorful, the breast is black and the bird has a beard, you may be confident it is a gobbler.
 If you have any doubts, simply don’t shoot.

-The Division and the New Jersey Chapter of the Wild Turkey Federation will host a free seminar on wild turkeys and turkey hunting in April.
+The Division and the New Jersey Chapter of the Wild Turkey Federation (NJWTF) will host several free seminars on wild turkeys and turkey hunting in late February and March.
 Hunting techniques, turkey calling, natural history and hunting safety will be covered.
 While it is not mandatory to attend a seminar, all turkey hunters are encouraged to go to one.

-Location and date for the upcoming workshop is as follows:
+Locations and dates for the workshops are as follows: